shinken-monitoring/mod-ui-graphite/doc/index.rst

       # directory if it is specified.
       #
       # default: __HOST__
       #hostcheck               __HOST__

-      # Optionnaly specify filtered metrics
-      # Filtered metrics will not be sent to Carbon/Graphite
-      #
-      # Declare a filter parameter for each service to be filtered:
-      # filter    service_description:metrics
-      #
-      # metrics is a comma separated list of the metrics to be filtered
-      # default: no filtered metrics
-      #filter           cpu:1m,5m
-      #filter           mem:3z

       # Optionnaly specify extra metrics
-      # warning, critical, min and max information for the metrics are not often necessary
+      # warning, critical, min and max information for the metrics are sometimes not necessary
       # in Graphite
-      # You may specify which one are to be sent or not
+      # You may specify which one are to be displayed or not
-      # Default is not to send anything else than the metric value
+      # Default is to display all the information
-      #send_warning      False
-      #send_critical     False
-      #send_min          False
-      #send_max          False
+      #use_warning             True
+      #use_critical            True
+      #use_min                 True
+      #use_max                 True

+      # Define colors to use for extra metrics
+      # Default is black
+      color_warning           orange
+      color_critical          red
+      color_min               black
+      color_max               blue

+      # Define some graphs parameters
+      # Line mode
+      # Possible values are : slope, staircase, connected
+      # Default is connected
+      #lineMode                connected

+      # Graph time zone
+      # Default is Europe/Paris
+      #tz                      Europe/Paris
    }
 ```